The Biggest Problems Agencies Face (and How to Overcome Them)

 Naturally, you need an online presence.
 Your website should clearly communicate your brand, its values, and show samples of your work.
 A high converting website has social proof like testimonials, a simple breakdown of your work process, along with descriptions of who you’ve helped and their results.
 Use your social media profiles to interact with your ideal customer, not other designers.

 Find a channel where you can be unique.
-You might create a branded app, a YouTube tutorial channel, content marketing, or dozens of other ideas.
+You might create a branded app, a YouTube tutorial channel, content marketing.
 Simplify your proposal process so you can spend less time pitching without sacrificing quality.

 Finally, streamline your process so you can put more resources into growing your book of clients.
 Every minute you can save completing work (without sacrificing quality) is another minute you can use to grow your business.